News From The World's Mayor | Joshua T. Berglan

 $25,000,000

-The investor unlock: Because of the 10-to-20 percent hub revenue share, after Phase 3 the entire global network becomes structurally self-sustaining.
-The network treasury funds its own future expansion.
-No more fundraising required.
-We're building a machine that eventually pays for itself.
+The investor unlock: Because of the 10-to-20 percent hub revenue share, the global network is designed to become structurally self-sustaining.
+The goal is a machine that eventually pays for itself.

 Three Ways to Join